Accidents at Sea

 Unfortunately, seamen and other workers may be killed at any time in an unexpected accident at sea.
 The Death on the High Seas Act permits the personal representative of someone who died while working on a vessel operating in international waters to bring a wrongful death claim on behalf of the decedent’s spouse, children, or other dependents.
 This law was designed to allow those who are financially reliant on a seaman who was killed in a maritime accident to recover the amount of support they would have received if the deceased person had survived.

 Still, the Act has several important limitations.
 For example, it does not allow a spouse to file a claim for loss of consortium.
 In addition, the Act extends to workers killed in a commercial airline accident that took place at least 12 nautical miles from shore, but it does not permit the relatives of an individual who died while working on an offshore drilling rig to recover for their loss.
+Consulting with a New York accident at sea lawyer to help make these determinations can take the confusion out of an already devastating situation.

-Dedicated Maritime Accident Attorneys Serving White Plains
+Dedicated Maritime Accident Attorneys Serving New York